Finschia/finschia-sdk/README.md

-# Link Network Version2
+# LINK Network Version2

 [![Project Status: WIP – Initial development is in progress, but there has not yet been a stable, usable release suitable for the public.](https://www.repostatus.org/badges/latest/wip.svg)](https://www.repostatus.org/#wip)

-This repository hosts `Link`, alternative implementation of the Link Network.
+This repository hosts `LINK`, alternative implementation of the LINK Network.

 **Node**: Requires [Go 1.12+](https://golang.org/dl/)